 So, someone asked, “What do you all do to make your home life easier during the school year?”
 Good question.
 Here are some ideas from art teachers themselves.

 1. One teacher reports taking loaves of bread and assembling peanut butter and jelly sandwiches to freeze so she could just add it to a lunch box with a piece of fruit and a dessert like a premade pudding container for themself or a child.

 2. In a similar vein, another teacher stashes a loaf of bread, a jar of peanut butter, and a jar of jelly in her classroom mini-fridge.
 She can easily pull a basic lunch together on the spot when things are crazy.

 3. I always made a shoebox “emergency” container where I put things I might need in a pinch.
-It included some food like a can of soup, a protein bar, applesauce, etc for days I missed breakfast for forgot my lunch on the kitchen counter and such.
-It also included tampons. deodorant, a travel toothbrush, and toothpaste, a change of clothes.
+It included some food like a can of soup, a protein bar, applesauce, etc for days I missed breakfast for forgetting my lunch on the kitchen counter and such.
+It also included tampons. deodorant, a travel toothbrush, toothpaste, and a change of clothes.
 And yes, I did have to use the change of clothes the fateful day I bobbled a batch of slip, spilling it all over myself.

 4. A lot of teachers reported eating a school lunch.
 I had schools where I wouldn’t touch the lunches if I could help it and others that were very good (kudos to Furnace Brook Middle School and Wellesley Middle Schools for having some really good lunches when I was there).
 So, to each their own depending on your circumstances and budget.

 5. Lots of teachers depend on routine and rituals.
 One teacher makes overnight oats in small jars Sunday night so easy grab-and-go breakfasts helped on hectic Monday mornings.